jmeade11/crashcourse/labs/README.md

 1. We're going to make Grandma's cookies look better, so open the lab2 folder and use the starter index.html file.
 2. Set the background color for the html element to the color **moccasin**.
+3. Set the font for the page to 16px and sans-serif.
-3. Style the link color as **chocolate**.
+4. Style the link color as **chocolate**.
-4. Add a solid, 15px wide, **chocolate** colored border around the body.
+5. Add a solid, 15px wide, **chocolate** colored border around the body.
 5. The body should have its background color set to **oldlace** and font color set to **saddlebrown**.
-6. The body needs **20px** of space between the border and the text (can't remember how to add space between the content and the border, look for a hint in the inspector).
-7. Change the h1 font-size 4rem.
 4. Select just the words: "MMMMMM COOKIES!!!!" in the Nutrition Information and make them bold (hint: Google the strong tag).
-5. **BONUS** Can you make more of the html background-color show around the outside of the body border?
+5. **BONUS** Change the h1 to 40px and center it.
+Hint: Google *align text in css*.

 ## LAB 3: IMAGES
 Instructions: